Clark County gathers for 9th Annual Overdose & Fentanyl Awareness Day

-What to Expect at This Year’s Event
+Highlights from This Year’s Event

-This year’s gathering will feature:
+This year’s gathering featured:

 • Memorial displays honoring loved ones lost to overdose, offering space for grief, reflection, and remembrance.